metabase/metabase/docs/configuring-metabase/caching.md

 ### Minimum query duration

 Metabase uses this number to decide whether a question will be cached or not.

 Choose a duration (in seconds) that will trigger the cache.
-For example, you can enter "60" if you want to cache all questions that take longer than one minute to load.
+For example, you'd enter "60" if you want to cache all questions that take longer than 1 minute to load ([on average](#average-query-execution-time)).

-Your Metabase instance keeps track of the average query execution times of your queries.
-You can view these statistics from your [auditing tools](../usage-and-performance-tools/audit.md) (on paid plans).

 ### Cache time-to-live (TTL) multiplier

-The TTL multiplier tells Metabase how long to persist a cached query result, using this formula:
+The TTL multiplier tells Metabase how long to persist a cached query result:

-> TTL multiplier x query's average execution time = query's cache lifetime
+> Cache lifetime per query = TTL multiplier x [average execution time](#average-query-execution-time) per query

-For example, if you enter a multiplier of 10, a query that takes 5 seconds on average will be cached for 50 seconds.
+For example, if you enter a TTL multiplier of 10, a query that takes 5 seconds on average will be cached for 50 seconds.
 A query that takes 10 minutes will be cached for 100 minutes.
-Each query’s cache lifetime is proportional to that query's execution time.
+This way, each query’s cache lifetime is proportional to that query's execution time.

 ### Max cache entry size